 A few incidents of human trafficking were recorded in the region.
 Nine (9) cases were recorded in 2013 down to 6 cases in 2014.
 However, this number spiked to 22 cases in 2015 (Source: PRO 13), involving illegal recruitment, sexual exploitation or prostitution victimizing women and children.
 Appropriate support of the PNP and DSWD were accorded to the victims that resulted in the filing of 19 cases in court.
-The PNP, in partnership with DSWD and the LGUs, is continuously conducting information drive through the distribution of information education materials in relation to illegal recruitment and human trafficking, to prevent the victimization of the public especially those with limited economic resources.
+The PNP, in partnership with the Department of Social Welfare and Development (DSWD) and the LGUs, were continuously conducting information drive through the distribution of information education materials in relation to illegal recruitment and human trafficking, to prevent the victimization of the public especially those with limited economic resources.

 DRIVERS OF CRIMINALITY.
-There are several factors identified as driversofcriminality in the region.
-Eroding family values, lack of parental guidance among minors, family conflicts, lack of knowledge on child rights, dysfunctional families and vices are just some of the factors that can be traced to the family.
+There are several factors identified as drivers of criminality in the region.
+Eroding family values, lack of parental guidance among minors, family conflicts, lack of knowledge on child rights, dysfunctional families, and vices are just some of the factors that can be traced to the family.